 There is no telling how many cases of each wine will be produced at Bien Nacido Vineyards.
 “Our intent is only to produce the finest wines we can, and we never know until we finish the winemaking process just how good the wines will be.
 Some vintages will be more, some less.
 It is our quality-only commitment to our family and customers, so we are bound by what is actually produced,” Miller added.

 In this day of commercialized wines and wineries, such intent is definitely a breath of fresh air.
-Since Bien Nacido Vineyards has no wine club, no specific broad base marketing and only a small cadre of top notch restaurants as customers, this month’s Platinum Wine Club selection is a boon to our Wine Club members.
-This is the first time Bien Nacido Vineyards has been offered for sale outside of restaurants.
+Since Bien Nacido Vineyards only pours their wines at their tasting room in Los Olivos, CA, a small cadre of top notch restaurants as customers, this month's Pinot Noir Wine Club selection is a boon to our members.
+This is a rare occasion that Bien Nacido Estate has been offered for sale outside of restaurants and the winery directly.

-It is a tribute to the Miller family that they have chosen this expression as a means of offering their finest wines to more consumers.
+It is a tribute to the Miller family that they have chosen this expression as a means of offering their finest wines to more customers.
 We welcome this exceptional 2016 Estate Syrah to our family of fine wines.
 Cheers!